Vattakhanal

-Vattakhanal is a 2025 Indian Tamil-language drama film directed by Pithak Pugazhenthi and produced by A. Mathiyazhagan,M. Veerammal and Co Produced by R M Rajesh.The film features Dhruvan M, Meenakshi Govindarajan, and R. K. Suresh in the lead roles.
+Vattakhanal is a 2025 Indian Tamil-language action drama film directed by Pithak Pugazhenthi and produced by A. Mathiyazhagan,M. Veerammal and Co Produced by R M Rajesh.The film features Dhruvan M, Meenakshi Govindarajan, and R. K. Suresh in the lead roles.

 Production

 The film is directed by Pithak Pugazhenthi and produced by A. Mathiyazhagan and M. Veerammal under the banner of MPR Films and Skyline Cinemas.
 The music is composed by Maris Vijay, with cinematography by M A Anand and edited by V. J. Sabu Joseph.

 Reception

 Maalai Malar critic stated that "based on the story of intoxicating mushrooms."
 Dinamalar critic rated two out of five star.

 Dinakaran critic stated that "Then, the guilt of being loyal to the adoptive father is a good twist."